chavocito/chavocito/README.md

-# Hi, I'm Francis 'Chavocito' Bota 👋
+# Hi, I'm 'Chavocito' Bota 👋

 I'm a developer with more spotify playlists than repositories(because I have 3 playlists for every repository).
 I enjoy collaborating and am always eager to learn new things.